 Skip to main content

-Yale is launching a four-year teachers' institute in summer 2025 to foster innovation in the ways regional history is taught.
+Yale is launching a five-year teachers' institute in summer 2025 to foster innovation in the ways regional history is taught.

 This program will help K-12 teachers in New England meet new state mandates for incorporating Black and Indigenous history into their curricula.
 Each year, a cohort of teachers will engage with partners within and outside of the university community to study content and methods related to a particular theme, using the book Yale and Slavery: A History as a springboard.
-The first year of the program will focus on Indigenous history, followed by slavery in the north, and Reconstruction and the Black freedom struggle.
+The first year of the program will focus on Teaching Slavery in New England, followed by Indigenous history, slavery in the north, and Reconstruction and the Black freedom struggle.

 Led by the Gilder Lehrman Center for the Study of Slavery, Resistance, and Abolition at the Yale MacMillan Center, the program will provide a platform for teachers in New England to co-develop curricular materials, in collaboration with scholars, public historians, Native communities, and other groups.
 The pedagogical materials and methods created through the program will be disseminated broadly for the benefit of students, educators, and the general public throughout the region.